#DNL34 · Nov 29 – Dec 1· 2024

 Professor Emerita, Lancaster University, UK/CA

-Lucy Suchman is a Professor of the Anthropology of Science and Technology at Lancaster University in the UK.
-Before taking up her present post she was a Principal Scientist at Xerox’s Palo Alto Research Center (PARC), where she spent twenty years as a researcher.
-During this period she was became widely recognized for her critical engagement with artificial intelligence (AI), as well as her contributions to a deeper understanding of both the essential connections and the profound differences between humans and machines.
+Lucy Suchman is Professor Emerita of the Anthropology of Science and Technology at Lancaster University in the UK.
+Before taking up that post she was a Principal Scientist at Xerox’s Palo Alto Research Center (PARC), where she spent twenty years as a researcher.
+During this period she became widely recognized for her critical engagement with artificial intelligence (AI), as well as her contributions to a deeper understanding of both the essential connections and the profound differences between humans and machines.
+She was a founding member of Computer Professionals for Social Responsibility and served on its Board of Directors from 1982-1990.
+In April of 2016 she served as an expert panelist at the UN’s Convention on Certain Conventional Weapons (CCW), as a member of ICRAC.

 Sophia Goodfriend